-Creating high-value content is a core tenant of effective social selling.
+Creating high-value content is a core tenant of effective social selling and content marketing.
 But sometimes, it can be challenging to discern what type of content your audience truly wants.
 We’ve all been there.
 You spend your day creating that next great blog post, only to launch it and receive minimal interaction from a normally-engaged audience.

 Identifying blog topics that foster engagement and are truly share-worthy is a much more challenging task than most people realize.
 Your audience is likely inundated with content options.
 Just take a look at these stats that show how competitive people’s content consumption time truly is:

 - Individuals view B2B content for an average of two minutes.

 - On average, visitors only read about 20% of a given page.

 - Only 10-20% of your visitors will read to the bottom of your post.

 In short, most of the time, when people visit a piece of content, they are skimming and generally disengaged.
 They only truly interact and recommend content that they find exceedingly useful.
 A full inbox, influencers, brands, and friends are vying for their attention.
 To break into their attention bandwidth, you have to offer something that truly stands out.